ilujade/Le_Basculement/README-en.md

 But the elevator stopped.
 The doors opened and prevented me from finishing my sentence.
 We had arrived in the corridor, facing the doors leading to the throne room.
 Three men were waiting.
 Seeing us arrive, they turned to us and bowed.
 \- Supreme Leader, said one of them, as you told us, we have come to present the progress of our research.
-\- Good.
+\- Alright.
 Let's go see that in the throne room.
 Ben had responded with a much firmer tone than a few moments ago in the elevator.
 He had also lost his fragile and sincere face.
 He was once again the authoritarian leader he wanted to be.
 He walked to the door and put his hand on the detector.
 The door rose and he motioned for me to follow him.
 I heard discreet signs of surprise behind us.
 I wanted to ask Ben what was happening but I preferred to wait until the door closed to do it.
-As an ally of the Supreme Leader, I could not behave like a little girl who asked questions to understand the world around her.
+As an ally of the Supreme Leader, I couldn't behave like a little girl who asked questions to understand the world around her.
 Once the door went down and the horizontal plate slid, I told him my question.
 \- Rey, tell yourself that you are the first to cross these gates with the Supreme Leader.
 \- What ?!
 \- No one has the right to pass his doors at the same time as the Supreme Leader.
-This is a rule that Snoke had introduced and that I didn't change.
+This is a rule that Snoke had introduced.
+I didn't change it.
 Hearing these words, I realized that Ben offered me honors that no one had yet received in the First Order.
 I knew that in his eyes I was not anyone.
 But the importance of these favors was still impressive.
 I should be careful because all this could cause great jealousy on the part of some of his men.

 The second door rose and we entered the room.
 We were walking to the throne as the door opened to let in the three men.